-Nick commonly see’s patients with multiple concurrent health issues for which they have been referred to a number of different specialists and may be taking a number of different, sometimes contradictory medications.
+Nick commonly see’s patients with multiple concurrent health issues for which they have been referred to a number of different specialists and may be taking a number of different medications often with undesirable side effects.
 People are often left confused and frustrated with what’s going on with their health!
-Often without a coherent diagnosis or treatment plan and with feelings of being somewhat abandoned by the western medical system.
+They are often left without a coherent diagnosis or treatment plan and with feelings of being somewhat abandoned by the western medical system.

 Acupuncture is the practice of inserting very fine needles into specific points on the body, the practice dates back over 2000 years and can be used in the treatment of a wide range of conditions (see below).